Inbound Versus PPC: Choosing the Right Strategy for Your Marketing

 Lead to them putting you in that coveted position as a trusted advisor

 Decision Time - PPC?
-Or Content Marketing?
+Or Inbound Marketing?

-Now that you have a handle on these two competing, yet complementary marketing options, the question remains - which marketing method is right for your company?
+Now that you have a handle on these two competing yet complementary marketing options, the question remains - which marketing method is right for your company?
 Inbound versus PPC?

-The truth is, both are viable marketing techniques.
-The rest of the truth is that no amount of money spent driving clicks to your website is worth much if you don’t have quality content for visitors to see once they get there.
+The truth is both are viable marketing techniques.
+The rest of the truth is that no amount of money spent driving clicks to your website is worth much if you don't have quality content for visitors to see once they get there.

-Therefore, the best bang for your buck is to start building that trust.
+Therefore, the best bang for your buck is building that trust.
 Engage your customers and build that sense of trust within your industry.
 How?
 By creating high-quality, engaging, topical, and even inspiring content.

 Then maybe as your company begins to see the associated growth of clients who love you and tell all their friends about you, it will be time to consider using PPC to drive even more customer eyeballs to that storehouse of knowledge you've created.